patrickrnelson/leagues-application/README.md

 HTML, CSS, JavaScript, Express.js, Node.js, React, Redux, Sagas, Material-UI, Moment.js
 <!-- List technologies and frameworks here -->

+## Known Bugs

+- Logging out as an admin and trying to login as a user will direct you to a 404.
+Simply change the URL in the address bar to be only the base URL (notnleagues.herokuapp.com) to go back to the home screen of the app.
+- ADMIN - Refreshing the 'Edit League' page will cause the league information to disappear.
+- ADMIN - The list of teams on the 'Teams' page will sometimes re-order when changing the paid status of a team.
+- CLIMBER - The list of climbs in the 'Climbing Session' page will sometimes re-order when changing the submitted status of a climb.
+- CAPTAIN - Deleting a climber from your team while your team is in the middle of a climbing session will break the scoring for that session.

 ## License

 MIT License